Antinomianism

 As far as overt behavior is concerned, a carnal believer cannot be distinguished from an unbeliever.(2)

-So according to Charles Stanley and other popular teachers of our day, a carnal Christian behaves the same sinful way as the unsaved!
-That is antinomianism.
-Sadly others, besides the Stanley and Thieme, have been teaching the same detestable way, yet they seemingly go unchallenged.
+So according to Charles Stanley and other popular teachers of our day, a carnal Christian (or antinomian) behaves the same sinful way as the unsaved!
+That is antinomianism or free grace theology.
+Sadly others, besides Charles Stanley and Robert Thieme, have been teaching the same detestable antinomian way, yet they seemingly go unchallenged.

 Paul can only mean that these carnal Corinthians lived like unsaved men.
 That clarifies why the word carnal can label both unbelievers and believers, simply because the lifestyles of both are the same.
-The cure for the unbeliever’s carnality is salvation; the cure for the believer’s is to grow in the Lord (italics his).(3)
+The cure for the unbeliever's carnality is salvation; the cure for the believer's is to grow in the Lord.(3)

 Carnal To have the characteristics of an unsaved life either because one is an unbeliever or because though a believer, one is living like an unsaved person (italics his).(4)